 - Business Support: Not-for profit organizations may qualify for assistance towards activities that support the business community, entrepreneurship or economic development.

 How much time does it take to process an application for assistance?

-- Complexity of the Project – Some projects, such as innovation or research and development, are very complex in nature and may require consultation with individuals outside the organization.
+- Complexity of the Project – Some projects, such as innovation or research and development, are very complex in nature and may require consultation with individuals outside of the organization.
 Advice from experts in a particular field may be required as part of the due diligence process and in determining the overall risk.

 - Environmental Assessments – As an agency of the federal government, ACOA adheres to the Canadian Environmental Assessment Act.
 In compliance with this Act, the federal environmental assessment process must be applied as part of the project evaluation process.
 The time required for the environmental assessment depends on the nature and scope of the project and the type of assessment required (e.g. screening, comprehensive study or other).
 To better understand the level of assessment that will be required for your project, you may contact the account manager assigned to your project.

 - Additional Information Requirements – While the Business Development Program application form lists the minimum information required to complete the evaluation of your project, additional information or clarification may be required from you during the due diligence process as the account manager analyses the information provided.
 Incomplete application forms or any delays in providing additional information may impact the time required to complete the evaluation process.

 ACOA is committed to providing you with excellent service that meets your needs.
 We engage and involve citizens to improve and expand our service offerings, and your feedback is essential in helping us better understand your needs.
 Learn more about our service standards.